fl101/awardfares-blog/_posts/2024-04-04-alaska-mileage-plan-changes-2024.md

 tags: [Alaska Airlines]
 author: Germán
 image: /assets/img/alaska-mileage-plan-changes-2024/cover.webp
-hidden: true
 ---

-Alaska Airlines claims is *revolutionizing* the way its Mileage Plan members can redeem miles for award flights, introducing a new, streamlined award chart system set to take effect in March 2024.
+Alaska Airlines claims it is *revolutionizing* the way its Mileage Plan members can redeem miles for award flights, introducing a new, streamlined award chart system set to take effect in March 2024.
 This overhaul simplifies the previously complex and varied award pricing, making it easier for members to understand and utilize their miles across Alaska's extensive network of partner airlines.

 Here's everything you need to know about the upcoming changes and what they mean for travelers.
+Remember you can [**search for Mileage Plan awards with AwardFares**](https://awardfares.com/search?..;z:alaska).
+In just a few clicks, you'll see available seats across different dates, partners, and destinations!

 <img src="../assets/img/alaska-mileage-plan-changes-2024/mileageplan-changes.webp" alt="Mileage Plan Changes in March 2024." class="noborder"/>